The AERA Dissertation Grant application is open! The next application deadline will be January 20, 2016.

 Proposals for Dissertation Grants will be reviewed twice a year, once in the fall and once in the winter.
 The deadline for proposals for the current cycle is:

 Proposals must be submitted electronically.
-Applicants should read carefully the entire Call for Proposals and the Submission Instructions prior to starting the online submission process.
+Applicants should read carefully the entire Call for Proposals prior to starting the online submission process.
 Applicants will be asked to enter specific information in text boxes and upload documents that have been saved in PDF.
 The deadline for submission is 11:59pm Pacific Time.
 Applicants are encouraged to submit proposals in advance of the deadline.
 Submission must be made electronically on the AERA Dissertation Grant submission web page.

 Contact firstname.lastname@example.org if you have questions regarding the application or submission process.
 NOTE: all awards are contingent upon AERA's receiving continued federal funding.